ankrutik/notes/aws/solutions_arch_cert/notes.md

 #### Target Tracking

+Adjusts the number of EC2 instances to maintain a target:

-Select a load metric for your application, such as CPU utilization or  request count, set the target value, and Amazon EC2 Auto Scaling adjusts the number of EC2 instances in your ASG as needed to maintain that  target.
+- Select a load metric for your application, such as CPU utilization or request count
+- set the target value

 ## Cooldown time